accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/referentiel-technique.md

 1. Open the PDF file.
 2. Check that the visible labels are attached to the fields with which they are associated.
-3. If so, the criterion is validated.
+3. If this is the case, the criterion is validated.

 ##### Mapping {class="disclosure mapping"}